huidong-ma/FADE/README.md

 ---
 # 🔥 News
 - *2026.04*: Our work has been accepted by ACL 2026 (Main Conference).
-- *2026.01*: We have released the source code and processed datasets.
+- *2026.01*: We have released the source code and datasets.

 ---